Technogeezer50/esd2iso/README.md

 ## What if I find a bug?

-If you find an problem/bug with esd2iso, please open an issue.
+If you find an problem/bug with esd2iso, please open an issue at https://github.com/Technogeezer50/esd2iso/issues.
 I will review any issue that's opened but response time is not guaranteed.

 If you find any issues with the utility's documentation, please open that as an issue and I'll